ioccc-src/winner/2020/ferguson1/deobfuscation.md

-# Introduction (SPOILER ALERT)
+# Introduction and Deobfuscation

 In the [gameplay.html][] file I have given enough information to know how the game looks, how to move the snake, how to pause etc.
 In this file I am including (some) information on how the game actually works: the technical details as it were, obfuscation techniques and also some of the ways I reduced the iocccsize so I could do more with the code.
-Probably this file causes more spoilage than the other files though that's not to say everything will be answered here.
+Probably this file causes more deobfuscation information than the other files though that's not to say everything will be answered here.

 If you're still interested in this file (i.e. you're a judge or someone who